Job Mentoring Definition:

 Any business requires a good amount of strategic working, problem-solving skills and strong communication.
 Without these skills, an employee would be inefficient to work in the company.

 However, these skills are not inborn.
-Individuals have to work in order to develop these skills.
+Individuals have to work to develop these skills.
 Mentoring in the workplace is a clever solution for developing these skills.
 This not only improves the productivity of the employee but also increases the quality of the business.

 Mentored employees are relatively more developed with these skills.
 These skills can not only improve the employee on a personal level but also help the business flourish along with personal success.